CogHeads/MovieJunkie/README.md

 Check it out here:

-##### I do not hold any ownership of the images used in this project.
+##### We do not hold any ownership of the images used in this project.
 For now, this project is for non-commercial use.

 ##### Glasses icon in the logo made by: https://www.flaticon.com/authors/pixel-perfect from https://www.flaticon.com/